allejo/bzion/CONTRIBUTING.md

 ### Questions?

 All of the development discussions for this project occur on #sujevo on irc.freenode.net, feel free to stop by and talk with a developer.
 We love the company.

+## Developing

+These are notes targeted towards developers or contributors targeting more core related aspects of BZiON.

+### Updating Composer Dependencies

+The minimum PHP version that BZiON currently supports is **5.6**, therefore when running `composer update` it is necessary to run it with PHP 5.6.
+Should BZiON's minimum requirement change, updates to the lock file must be run with the lowest minimum version that BZiON targets.